Interaction Event Options in the SalesforceInteractions Namespace

 PropertyValue TypeDescription

-testMessagesStringA comma-separated list of campaign experience IDs to be forced to return in the event, ignoring rules that would otherwise prevent the campaign from returning.
+testMessagesStringA comma-separated list of campaign experience IDs to be forced to return in the event, ignoring rules that otherwise prevent the campaign from returning.
 Alternatively, you can use the string value true to return all campaigns in testing mode but all rules are respected.

 The flags object contains properties that alter default event processing.
 By default, all flags are false if not present on the event.